ahgraber/homelab-infra/docs/truenas.md

 4. Restart the VM.

-5. In the VM, run `parted` with the device id, repair the GPT information and resize the partition, as per below.
+5. In the VM, run `parted` with the device ID, repair the GPT information and resize the partition, as per below.

    ```sh
    parted /dev/sda